 Counseling on IPV

-- Encourage disclosure by asking direct questions and ensuring confidentiality.
+- Encourage disclosure by asking direct, open-ended questions and ensuring confidentiality.

 - Express empathy, validation, acknowledgment, and nonjudgmental support following disclosure of IPV.